Abigail Child

-Abigail Child is a filmmaker, poet, and writer who has been active in experimental writing and media since the 1970s.
+Abigail Child is an American filmmaker, poet, and writer who has been active in experimental writing and media since the 1970s.
+Child was born in Newark, New Jersey, in 1948.
 She has completed more than thirty film and video works and installations, and six books.
+Child identifies as a person of Left political ideology and considers herself a feminist.
 Child's early film work addressed the interplay between sound and image through reshaping narrative tropes, prefiguring many concerns of contemporary film and media.

 Academics

 In 1968, Abigail Child graduated from Radcliffe College in Harvard University with a degree in history and literature.
 She has received a Guggenheim Fellowship in Film.
 She has taught at several universities, including New York University, Massachusetts College of Art, and Hampshire College.
 She has been the chair of Film and Animation department at the School of the Museum of Fine Arts, Boston since 2000 and was appointed to a fellowship at the Radcliffe Institute for Advanced Study.
 In 2009, she was awarded the Rome Prize.